Authority & Trust Hub | SIC & NAICS Data Governance

 Data Change Control & Revision Log

-To support longitudinal integrity, systemic shifts in interpretation are documented as revision entries.
+To support longitudinal integrity, systemic shifts in interpretation are documented as dated revision summaries.
 This helps users reconcile historical datasets with current context without losing interpretability.

 Revision history & systemic updates

-Period Update type Hub version Scope of change & impact summary
+Period Update type Scope of change & impact summary

-2026 Major revision 2026.1 Aligned authority language to standards hierarchy and clarified independence, scope boundaries, audit-ready meaning, and corrections pathway.
+2026 update Governance revision Aligned authority language to the Standards Center framework and clarified independence, scope boundaries, audit-ready meaning, accountable stewardship, audience use cases, and corrections pathway.

-2025 Boundary refinement 2025.2 Improved boundary clarity and exception-handling summaries for adjacent-code ambiguity across higher-change sectors.
+2025 refinement Boundary and disclosure refinement Improved boundary clarity and exception-handling summaries for adjacent-code ambiguity across higher-change sectors and compliance-adjacent workflows.

-2024 Structural audit 2024.3 Strengthened scope, limitations, and revision context to reduce drift in downstream analytics and research use.
+2024 structural review Scope and methodology review Strengthened scope, limitations, and revision context to reduce interpretive drift in downstream analytics, research, and procurement evaluation.

 Quality signals